Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 • Talk to detectives “off the record”

-If you already gave a statement:
+If you have already given a statement:

 • Stop immediately